 This is what most people think of when they hear “broken bone.”
 Traumatic fractures occur when a bone snaps, breaks, splinters, shatters, or otherwise separates into two or more pieces.
 They can occur as the result of falling off a ladder, dropping something on your foot, jamming your toe, etc.

 Common signs of a broken foot, toe, or ankle include throbbing pain, swelling, bruising, or difficulty moving or bearing weight.
 If your feet look misshapen or deformed, that’s another obvious sign.
 However, not all foot fractures result in significant misalignment in the bone ends.

-If you suspect there’s even a possibility of a foot, ankle, or toe fracture, please call us right away so we can evaluate your condition and get started on treatment before the injury has a chance to worsen.
+If you suspect there’s even a possibility of a foot, ankle, or toe fracture, please contact our Nassau County foot & ankle specialist right away so we can evaluate your condition and get started on treatment before the injury has a chance to worsen.
 Stable fractures can often be treated without surgery, while more complex breaks may require surgical repair.
 Either way, we’ll carefully review our recommended course of action with you beforehand, and you can feel confident in the skill of our doctors to provide the highest quality surgical or nonsurgical care.

 Not every broken bone is the result of a traumatic episode.
 Sometimes the repetitive stresses of high-impact sports, active occupations, or just gradual wear and tear eventually lead to tiny cracks in the surface of bones called stress fractures.
 This generally happens when fatigue in the soft tissues of your feet lose the ability to absorb shocks properly, transferring more of that pressure to the bones.